rust-lang/rfcs/text/3537-msrv-resolver.md

 The `rust-version` must be equal to or newer than the version that first introduced the configured `edition`.

-The Rust version can also be `"auto"`.
+The Rust version can also be `"<tbd-name-representing-currently-running-rust-toolchain>"`.
 This will act the same as if it was set to the version of your Rust toolchain.
-Your published manifest will have `"auto"` replaced with the version of your Rust toolchain.
+Your published manifest will have `"<tbd-name-representing-currently-running-rust-toolchain>"` replaced with the version of your Rust toolchain.

 Setting the `rust-version` key in `[package]` will affect all targets/crates in the package, including test suites, benchmarks, binaries, examples, etc.